embedded-ossdev/sentry-kernel/README.md

 **INFO**: the Frama-C framework used is Cobalt (27), with why3 and cvc4.
 Meson check that they are installed on the system.

-Frama-C targetts are hosted in the `proof` directory and are activable using the `with_proof` option:
+Frama-C targets are hosted in the `proof` directory and are activable using the `with_proof` option:

 ```console